Skip to Content

 How to Identify and Limit Procurement Fraud

-ProcureAbility advises companies to routinely review large areas of spend and conduct routine audits of procurement decisions.
-Protocols must also be established to trigger governance reviews in the event of routine direct awards, change orders, project overruns, and significant increases to supplier spend.
-ProcureAbility recommends the following three actions to help identify and limit procurement fraud:
+ProcureAbility advises companies to routinely review major areas of spend and audit procurement decisions.
+Additionally, organizations should establish protocols for governance reviews.
+These protocols should trigger during routine direct awards, change orders, project overruns, or significant increases in supplier spend.
+To help identify and limit procurement fraud, we recommend three key actions:

-1. Create a Governance Committee: Establish a committee that includes key stakeholders from multiple organizational units (Finance, Supply Management, IT, etc.).
-This committee must develop policies and safeguards that help eliminate unethical and potentially illegal procurement behavior.
+1. Create a Governance Committee: First, establish a committee that includes key stakeholders from multiple organizational units, such as Finance, Supply Management, and IT.
+Then, ensure this committee develops policies and safeguards designed to prevent unethical or potentially illegal procurement behavior.

-2. Focus on Education: Conduct periodic instructor led or self-guided training to help procurement professionals and other internal stakeholders on your company’s sourcing, ethics and compliance policies.
+2. Focus on Education: Regularly conduct instructor-led or self-guided training to keep procurement professionals and other internal stakeholders up to date on your company’s sourcing, ethics, and compliance policies.

-3. Invest in Fraud Mitigation: Companies should invest in tools and technologies that enable employees to identify fraud.
-Employees must be challenged and incentivized to stay vigilant and to report any activity that does not adhere to all laws, regulations, and other legal requirements of the organization.
+3. Invest in Fraud Mitigation: Companies should invest in tools and technologies that help employees detect fraud.
+At the same time, employees should be both challenged and incentivized to remain vigilant and report any activity that violates laws, regulations, or the organization’s legal requirements.

 US Federal Government Oversight

 In November 2019, the Department of Justice announced the formation of the Procurement Collusion Strike Force (PCSF).
-This coalition has since been tasked with deterring, detecting, investigating, and prosecuting antitrust crimes, including bid-rigging and other fraudulent activities that undermine competition on government procurement organizations.
+This coalition has since been tasked with deterring, detecting, investigating, and prosecuting antitrust crimes.
+Such crimes include bid-rigging and other fraudulent activities that undermine competition on government procurement organizations.

-In June 2021, the PCSF secured its first international indictment involving a Belgian security services company that pled guilty for bid-rigging on contracts for the U.S. Department of Defense.
-The Belgian company and its co-conspirators were involved in a bid-rigging scheme in which they had agreed among themselves to determine which contractor would win a specific contract and who would decline to bid.
+In June 2021, the PCSF secured its first international indictment.
+This involved a Belgian security services company that pled guilty for bid-rigging on contracts for the U.S. Department of Defense.
+The Belgian company and its co-conspirators were involved in a bid-rigging scheme.
+They had agreed among themselves to determine which contractor would win a specific contract and who would decline to bid.
 This act resulted in a guilty plea, the resignation of multiple senior officers, and an astounding $15 million fine.